Elm Springs, Arkansas

-Elm Springs is a city in Benton and Washington Counties, Arkansas, United States.
+Elm Springs is a city in Benton and Washington counties, Arkansas, United States.
 Located immediately west of Springdale in the Northwest Arkansas metropolitan statistical area, Elm Springs has been gaining population in recent years, including a 47% increase in population between the 2000 and 2010 censuses.

 History

 The first permanent settlement at Elm Springs was made in the 1840s.
 The town took its name from a large spring near the original town site.

 Civil War

 Elm Springs served as a gathering point for newly recruited confederate soldiers in 1861 prior to the Battle of Pea Ridge.
-By 1862, Elm Spring was a mustering site for confederate units from Arkansas and Missouri.
+By 1862, Elm Springs was a mustering site for confederate units from Arkansas and Missouri.
 Two minor skirmishes were fought in Elm Springs on April 26, and July 30, 1863.

 Geography

 Elm Springs is located between the Boston Mountains and the Springfield Plateau within the Ozark Mountains.
 Initially a community surrounding a spring-fed mill, the community flourished even after the mill's destruction during the Civil War.

 According to the United States Census Bureau, the city has a total area of 5.79 sqmi.